3BixxPy/PythonBackdoor/README.md

   - **You should not test this on devices that you do not own or do not have permission to test on**

 **Known Bugs**
-- When server restarts more than once client wont attempt to reconnect
+- When server restarts client wont attempt to reconnect
-- If set non existent Client name server.py breaks